Transipedia/dekupl-run/README.md

 ## FAQ
 - if new samples are added to the config.json, make sure to remove the `metadata` folder in order to force SnakeMake to re-make all targets that depends on this file
 - Snakemake uses Rscript, not R. If a R module is not installed, type `which Rscript` and `which R` and make sure they point to the same installation of R.
 - For OSX support you need to install the coreutils package with HomeBrew `brew install coreutils`.
-This package provide Linux versions of famus Unix command like "sort", "join", etc.
+This package provide Linux versions of famous Unix command like "sort", "join", etc.